Intersection Problems in Extremal Combinatorics: Theorems, Techniques and Questions Old and New: Intersection problems for families of more complicated mathematical objects

 Let $\mathscr{P}_n$ be a fixed, convex, $n$-vertex polygon.
 We say a family $\f$ of triangulations of $\mathscr{P}_n$ is {\em intersecting} if any two triangulations in $\f$ share a diagonal.
 We let $C_n = {2n \choose n}/(n+1)$ denote the $n$th Catalan number; it is well-known that for each $n \geq 3$, the number of triangulations of $\mathscr{P}_n$ is $C_{n-2}$.
-Kalai \cite{kalai-conj} conjectures the following. \begin{conj}[Kalai] Let $\mathscr{P}_n$ be a fixed, convex, $n$-vertex polygon, and let $\f$ be an intersecting family of triangulations of $\mathscr{P}_n$.
+Kalai and Meagher (independently) conjectured the following the following in 2012. \begin{conj}[Kalai, Meagher, 2012] Let $\mathscr{P}_n$ be a fixed, convex, $n$-vertex polygon, and let $\f$ be an intersecting family of triangulations of $\mathscr{P}_n$.
 Then $|\f| \leq C_{n-3}$, with equality iff $\f$ consists of all triangulations containing some fixed diagonal that forms a triangle with two consecutive edges of $\mathscr{P}_n$. \end{conj} This conjecture remains completely open.
-It is attractive because, although the conjectured extremal families are those of the form `all triangulations containing a fixed diagonal' (so, conjecturally, the Erd\H{o}s-Ko-Rado property holds), fixing different types of diagonal leads to different-sized intersecting families; a short calculation demonstrates that diagonals of the type in Kalai's conjecture, are the best ones to fix.
+It is attractive because, although the conjectured extremal families are those of the form `all triangulations containing a fixed diagonal' (so, conjecturally, the Erd\H{o}s-Ko-Rado property holds), fixing different types of diagonal leads to different-sized intersecting families; a short calculation demonstrates that diagonals of the type in the Kalai-Meagher conjecture are the best ones to fix.

-It is easy to show, by taking $\mathscr{P}_n$ to be a regular polygon and observing that a triangulation $T$ shares no diagonal in common with $\sigma(T)$, where $\sigma$ is the rotation by $2\pi/n$ about the centre of $\mathscr{P}_n$, that an intersecting family $\f$ of triangulations of $\mathscr{P}_n$ has size at most $C_{n-2}/2$; this is roughly twice the conjectured bound, since $C_{n-3} = (1/4+O(1/n))C_{n-2}$.
+It is easy to show that an intersecting family $\f$ of triangulations of $\mathscr{P}_n$ has size at most $C_{n-2}/2$.
+(Take $\mathscr{P}_n$ to be a regular polygon, and observe that a triangulation $T$ shares no diagonal in common with $\sigma(T)$, where $\sigma$ is the rotation by $2\pi/n$ about the centre of $\mathscr{P}_n$.)
+This is roughly twice the conjectured bound, since $C_{n-3} = (1/4+O(1/n))C_{n-2}$.
 To our knowledge, no significant improvement on this `trivial' bound, is known.

 Several conjectures generalising Conjecture \ref{conj:kalai} are posed by Olarte, Santos, Spreer and Stump, in \cite{olarte}.